 After all, now is the time to get those seeds started.

 Given these uncertain times, more folks are digging in literally and either thinking about planting gardens or jumping back into the usual flow of spring and getting seeds in the ground.

 Planting our food and medicine are basic common sense practices we can all participate in one way or another whether we tend 5 acres or 5 pots on our balcony.

 Securing our food and medicine benefits us on many levels, as individuals, families and communities.

 The act of planting gives our body/minds/spirits something to do.
 We are hardwired neurologically to take action during stressful times.
 It is healthy to take action.
 Putting a seed in the soil may seem small, but don’t be fooled, it is a powerful life-affirming action with many physiological, psychological and emotional benefits.

 Planting seeds and nourishing plants exerts independence, self-reliance and security.

 Yes.
 All that from a tiny seed.
-You can start small, in pots on your deck, outside your door, in a community garden with others, or in a bed in your front lawn.
-You can go big and flip the sod of your lawn and mulch with cardboard, straw and compost.
+You can start small, in pots on your deck, outside your door, in a community garden with others, or in a bed on your front lawn.
+You can go big and flip the sod of your lawn and mulch with cardboard, straw, and compost.
 You can go really big and convert some of your acreage to garden beds.

 Regardless of the scope, we can all declare our birthright of providing food and medicine for ourselves and our families.